lsandini/cgmsim-site/docs/model/random.md

 ## Astronomy

-!!! danger "Disclaimer"
+!!! warning "Disclaimer"
-    There is no scientific indication that the movements of the stars or planets above, or the phase of the Moon have any direct impact on a living person's blood sugar variation.
-Including these variables in the model only adds a tiny variation over time, and some difficulty for the simulator user.
+    - There is no scientific indication that the movements of the stars or planets above, or the phase of the Moon have any direct impact on a living person's blood sugar variation.
+    - Including these variables in the model only adds a tiny variation over time, and some difficulty for the simulator user.
 Don't expect huge effects though!
+    - ** this astronomical influence model could be replaced by any other calculation, and is mainly here as a fun factor!**

 The coordinates of the Planets of the Solar System can be computed in various reference systems.
 Heliocentric (Sun-centered), or Geocentric (Earth-centered) for exmaple.
 I decided to centralize these computations as a separate application, running in the cloud here: [Astronomical Computations](https://astro6.herokuapp.com).
 CGMSIM will automatically retrieve data from that application at regular intervals.
 The data retieved are the geocentrical longitudes of Mercury, Venus, Mars, Jupiter, Saturn and Neptune and their distances, as seen from Earth and the phase of the Moon.